2023 NEW Dates !

 Please let me know ASAP if you could make one of these weeks.
 When we have 2 commit to a week I will book it with a maximum of 5 students.
-I will give these dates 2 weeks to sink in and then review.
 If need be I will change some dates to get the most out of the season.
 A $100 deposit will hold your spot with the balance at the class.
-First come first in !
-Private classes are also available if you want a bit more advanced training or no dates fit your schedule.
+First come first in!
 Give me a call if you need more info.
-Have a great fall !!

 I have always had an aptitude for teaching and conveying information well and have shared what I have learned over the years with many on an informal basis.
 In 1992 the old gentleman who taught me engraving, Tilden Swenson of Little Rock, died.
 Wanting to continue Tilden’s legacy, I put a shop together for lessons and now offer them, on a regular basis, to others with the desire to learn this enduring craft.